abpframework/abp/docs/en/Community-Articles/2024-08-30-Do-You-Need-MultiTenancy/Post.md

 2. Any tenant needs to see other tenant's data?
 3. Do you need cumulative queries over your tenants?
 4. Does your application still work if you physically move one of the tenants physically?
+5. Do you need cumulative queries over your tenants?